elidickinson/shot-power-scraper/extensions/bypass-paywalls-chrome-clean-master/allowlist/README.md

 ### Windows

 Advance Notice: after adding the allowlist-policy you'll get a message *Your browser is managed by your organisation* on the extensions page (and some settings like Secure DNS are disabled).\
-To remove this message you'll have to remove the added policy from the registry again (run regedit and for Chrome check HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome).
+To remove this message you'll have to remove the added policy from the registry again (run regedit and for Chrome check HKEY_LOCAL_MACHINE\SOFTWARE\Policies\).

 If you still want to add the extension to the allowlist:

-Run as administrator one of the reg-files in allowlist-folder of extension (unzip).
+Run as administrator one of the reg-files in allowlist-folder of extension (unzip).\
-* for Edge 116+ you may also need to run the *Forcelist* reg-file (also undo reg-file provided) or switch to *Load unpacked* installation.
+\* for Edge 116+ you may also need to run the *Forcelist* reg-file (also undo reg-file provided) or switch to *Load unpacked* installation.\
+\* for other browsers edit reg-file (xml): chech registry for browser path

 If you already added extensions to the allowlist than you should change "1" to a new value (also change name of HLM-key for beta/developer versions of browsers).\
 To add more extensions to the allowlist you can add more lines.\